 Editor’s Note: This article is made up of information taken from the Voters Choice Fresno County website.
 It is intended purely to communicate the new procedures for the 2020 California Primary.
-We have attended the Voters Choice community meetings and will be reporting on how effective the new process has been after the election.
+Fresno Free Press has attended the Voters Choice community meetings over the last several months and will be reporting on how effective the new process has been after the election.

 By 2018, five counties across California had implemented the Voters Choice Act.
 Beginning with the 2020 California Primary Election, 10 more counties will institute Voters Choice procedures.
 That will bring the total to 15 counties: Amador, Butte, Calaveras, El Dorado, Fresno, Los Angeles, Madera, Mariposa, Napa, Nevada, Orange, Sacramento, San Mateo, Santa Clara, and Tuolumne.

-According to Future of California Elections “VCC is a project of FoCE led by a six member steering committee:
+According to Future of California Elections (FoCE), “VCC is a project of FoCE led by a six-member steering committee:

 - American Civil Liberties Union of California

 - Disability Rights California

 - League of Women Voters of California

 - National Association of Latino Elected and Appointed Officials Educational Fund”